 Many companies find it challenging to provide engaging training; however, using MicroLearning to train workplace safety is quite effective.
 MicroLearning is already in use for several business training purposes including leadership, supervision, and technical skills.
 Some companies are starting to create training modules specifically for safety.

 Generally, MicroLearning courses run less than five minutes and focus on a single concept or skill.
 Training using this method is likely to be influenced by the uptake of mobile devices and young people’s learning preferences.
-Following our recent article, Can MicroLearning Improve Safety Training? we provide six reasons to start incorporating MicroLearning into your safety training.
+Following our article, Can MicroLearning Improve Safety Training? we provide six reasons to start incorporating MicroLearning into your safety training.

 1. Using MicroLearning to Train Safety